Chart Color Schemes

 The level of cultural diversity witnessed in Lucas was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Lucas was found to have a higher cultural diversity than most local markets, with 22.3% of its population born overseas and 21.0% speaking a language other than English at home.
-Christianity is the predominant religion in Lucas, comprising 41.8% of its population.
-However, the category 'Other' shows an overrepresentation in Lucas, making up 2.9% compared to the Rest of Vic's average of 1.0%.
+Lucas was found to be more culturally diverse than most local markets, with 22.3% of its population born overseas and 21.0% speaking a language other than English at home.
+Christianity is the main religion in Lucas, comprising 41.8% of people there.
+However, the category 'Other' is notably overrepresented, making up 2.9% of Lucas's population compared to 0.8% across Rest of Vic.

 Frequently Asked Questions - Diversity